ReverseBen/Pet-Store-API-tests/README.md

 2. Retrieve the created pet: The pet is fetched using its ID to verify the creation.

-3. Update pet information: The pet's name and status are updated.
+3. Update pet information: The pet's name, tag name and status are updated.

 4. Retrieve the updated pet: The updated pet details are validated.